Denny's new Las Vegas restaurant puts weddings on the menu

 LAS VEGAS Denny's, the 24-hour American diner, opened a restaurant on Thursday in Las Vegas with a wedding chapel where couples can tie the knot after a meal of bacon, peanut butter and bananas between two slices of French toast finished off with a bacon vodka chaser.

 The restaurant is near the Las Vegas strip on historic downtown Fremont Street.
-Its modern curves, neon and steel are meant to fit in with the city's "over the top" feel, said Frances All en, chief marketing officer.
+Its modern curves, neon and steel are meant to fit in with the city's "over the top" feel, said Frances Miller, chief marketing officer.

 "A normal Denny's is not going to cut it in Vegas," she said, adding that the restaurant is the first of 1,700 Denny's worldwide that will have a wedding chapel and photo booth.
 It is one of fewer than 50 Denny's with a full bar.